 A Brussels Card offers good discounts on museums and events in Brussels, plus free access to public transportation and a 25% discount to the Atomium.
 You can buy the card online in French, but it might be better to wait and purchase one at a Tourist office on the Grand Place, at midi train station or on the Mont des Arts.

-The Mont des Arts, the "Art Town in the City" offers gardens and a profusion of museums, theaters and historic buildings.
-Its position between the upper and lower town have made it a favorite view spot, especially at sunset.
+The Mont des Arts, the "Art Town in the City" offers gardens and a profusion of museums, theaters, and historic buildings.
+Its position between the upper and lower town has made it a favorite view spot, especially at sunset.